JoshuaCodaRivco/powerbi-theme/README.md

 ## Calendar Enhancement
 Basic copy paste into a Power BI Power Query Editor for ease of use or use the template in this project.
-One calendar table, sort (by by index) hich will help your charts month year sort.
+One calendar table, sort (by by index) which will help your charts month year sort.

 Go into Power BI Desktop and open Transform data.
 Create new tables with the 2 queries below.
 Sort columns by numeric values and connect relationship date values to calendar.
 Calendar date column should have a relationship with raw data.